bagustris/text-vad/README.md

     $ python3.6 sentiwordnet_analysis3.py
     $ python3.6 sentiwordnet_analysis3

 Specify input text file (input also can be directory of text file), mode and output directory on that python files.
-Avalilable mode are: 'mean', 'median', and 'mika' (Mika et al., 2016).
+Available mode are: 'mean', 'median', and 'mika' (Mika et al., 2016).

 Working directory is `./src`, input file is targetted in `data`, and output file will be located in `out` directory.
 Example of file `input.txt` is included in `src` directory.